 General Information on COVID 19

-The Brazilian government reinstated from December 30, the obligation for Brazilians and foreigners to present to the airline company before boarding the negative results of a PCR test carried out within 72 hours to be allowed to enter the territory.
+The Brazilian government has reinstated, as of December 30, the obligation for Brazilians and foreigners to present to the airline company before boarding the negative results of a PCR test carried out within 72 hours to be authorized to enter the territory.
+The PCR test must be translated into English.
 In addition, travelers will have to sign a declaration committing them to accept all preventive measures (without being specified) on Covid 19 taken in the country.

 Since April 24, flights between France and Brazil are again authorized although the companies have announced a restricted service for the coming months.
 The French government has specified the 10 days isolation measures on arrival of travelers in France: Certificate signed by the arrival that he has taken note of the quarantine measures, presentation of a negative PCR test less than 36 hours before departure or PCR of less than 72 hours + antigen test of less than 24 hours, proof of address or hotel for unannounced police checks outside the 10h00 – 12h00 period when the person has the right to go out and finally, a declaration on the honor that the arrival has no Covid symptoms and that he is not aware of having been in contact with a confirmed case of Covid in the 14 days preceding the trip.
 In the event of non-attendance on site during a control, the fine is € 1,500.00 and in the event of a recurrence € 3,000.00.